Crazy3001/ProShinePathfinder/HOWTO.md

 `currentMap` contains the map the player is in, you can get it with `getPlayerMap()`
 `dest` contains a string that is the name of a known map ( case sensitive ).
 `x` and `y` coordinates on the map.
-This function is mainly usefull if you are trying to move in a map that exist in different place in the game.
+This function is mainly usefull if you are trying to move in a map that exist in different place in the Game.
 Simply use coordinates and the Pathfinder will find the correct submap.
 ```lua
 -- we assume currentMap contains the name of the map the player is in.
 moveToMapCell(currentMap, "Route 2", 28, 35) --> will move to 28, 35 in Route 2.